 Muir defined the "yield of the groundwater reservoir" in the East Bay Plain to be based on the amount of groundwater that could be pumped "...year after year without decreasing groundwater in storage to the point where the intrusion of seawater from San Francisco Bay would occur."
-The GSP water balance analysis provided non-modeling based estimates for various water balance components that were used as initial groundwater model inputs.

 The EBP Subbasin groundwater model developed for this GSP used a steady-state groundwater model run to evaluate sustainable yield for the EBP Subbasin.
+It was estimated with data from previous studies, the water balance analysis provided in the GSP hydrogeologic conceptual model, and the groundwater model used for the GSP.